 One of the most popular flower colors for the spring garden is purple.
 It’s a cheerful color represented by sleek tulips and dainty pansies.
-Even better, it’s one of the preferred colors of bees, who are no doubt happy to have an abundance of spring blooms to visit.
+Even better, it’s one of the preferred colors of bees, who are undoubtedly happy to have an abundance of spring blooms to visit.

 Having early spring blooms for cut flowers take a little different planning than the traditional summer flower garden, so there are a few steps to take.

-To plan for purple spring flowers, first select appropriate flowers that bloom during the spring season.
-Then make a calendar with first and last frost dates, sowing, and transplanting dates.
-Use those numbers to make a calendar of sowing and planting times for a full garden.
+First, select appropriate flowers that bloom during the spring season to plan for purple spring flowers.
+Then make a calendar with the first and last frost dates, sowing, and transplanting dates.
+Use those numbers to create a calendar of sowing and planting times for a full garden.

 A word on sowing and transplanting time frames